 So, if the above signs seem eerily familiar, don't be too worried.
-You have plenty of time to turn things about and find your true purpose.
-Take control of your future and employ the following five steps to get through your quarter life crisis intact.
+You have plenty of time to turn things around and find your true purpose.
+Take control of your future and employ the following five steps to get through your quarter-life crisis intact.
 In fact, you may emerge better than ever!

 First thing's first: you need to ditch the addiction to comparisons.

 When asking “what is my purpose?”, you need to look inwards, not outwards, and if you're too busy looking at other people then you're not really learning about yourself.

 Accept that there are many valid, satisfying ways to live and that just because your life doesn't look the same as the life of the people you went to college with doesn't mean you are less than they are.
 Plus, they may be at the end of a difficult journey, while you're in the middle of yours.
 We all find our purpose at our own pace.